-Every plan and goal should be bound by these attributes.
+These attributes should bind every plan and goal.
 Sure, every swimmer wants to swim fast, but what does that actually mean?

 Know exactly what you want to achieve with each training cycle, and establish criteria to determine if you’ve accomplished it.
 While there’s nothing wrong with dreaming big, your plans should be grounded in something you can reasonably obtain, given your current abilities and the resources available to you.

-And finally, make sure it’s something you realistically want to dedicate time and effort to, and set complimentary goals to help keep you on track.
+And finally, make sure it’s something you really want to dedicate time and effort to and set complimentary goals to help keep you on track.

 4. Commit and stay accountable

 Now that you’ve outlined your SMART goals, and a plan to achieve them, it’s time to actually execute.
 In an ideal world, this would go off without a hitch.
 But realistically, life gets in the way.
 There will be times when you find yourself too tired or busy to make morning practice or stick to your nutrition plan.
 The key is to recognize and correct this behaviour.

 Make an active choice to commit to your plans and goals, then hold yourself accountable.
 The only way to get closer to achieving your dreams is to stick to your plan, especially on the days you’d rather do literally anything else.

 If this is something you struggle with, find a teammate, friend, or family member who can help you stay accountable.

 Keep notes of your progress, good or bad, throughout each season.
 This is a critical step.